-(3) Analysis of release flow trend
+Analysis of release flow trend

-The monthly, seasonal and annual trends of dam release flow obtained by the Mann-Kendall test are given in Table 4.
-According to these results, the significant increasing trend at the 1% significance level of dam release flow during the dry season were found except the Pasak dam, however the dam release flow of the Pasak dam has a little significant increasing trend especially on December and January at the 1% significance level.
-The inflow trends of the BB and SK dams during the early rainy season (May to July) found increasing trends as shown in Table 3.
-Therefore, the release of the BB, SK and PS dams in the rainy season have significant decreasing trend to store the flood flows in the Ping, Nan and Pasak Rivers.
-In brief, the results show generally increasing significant trends in the dry season of release flow in all reservoirs for high water demand, and decrease trends in the BB, SK, and PS dams to store water in the rainy season.
+The monthly, seasonal and annual trends of release flow obtained by the Mann-Kendall test are given in Table 4.
+According to these results, the significant increasing trend at 1% significance level of release flow during dry season were found except the Pasak dam, however the release flow of the Pasak dam has a little significance increasing trends especially on December and January at the 1% significance level.
+The inflow trends of the BB and SK dams during early wet season (May to July) found increasing trends as shown in Table 3.
+Therefore, the release of the BB, SK and PS dams in wet season have significant decreasing trend to store the flood flows in the Ping, Nan and Pasak Rivers.
+In brief, the results found generally increasing significant trends in dry season of release flow in all reservoirs for high water demand, and decrease trends in the BB, SK, and PS dams to store water in the rainy season.

-Table 3 Results of the statistical tests for monthly, seasonal and annual inflow over the period from the starting operation to 2013.
+Table 4 Results of the statistical tests for monthly, seasonal and annual release flow over the period starting from the operation to 2013